 Adapting to the Challenges of Complex Change

-When you listen to your own story and the stories of others, you are not seeking to heal or help, you are looking for the patterns of similarity and difference in the relationship to explore together in-the-moment.
-This makes your story flow and reveals a better future.
-Boundaries dissolve and thoughts focus on seeing the bigger picture and long-term solutions.
+When you listen to your own story and the stories of others, you should not be seeking to heal or help.
+Look for patterns of similarity and difference in how things relate and explore how they connect.
+This makes your story flow and reveals the best way to a better future.
+Some old boundaries will dissolve with new thoughts focusing on a bigger picture or longer-term vision.

-For example, you learn how to take responsibility for what makes sense to you and not wait for the situation to change before changing your own perspective.
-When you experience a more connected and positive mood state, both you and those around you will inevitably experience new insights and realisations.
-Take the first step into the domain of your Mood Managers by . . .
+For example, you may see new ways to take responsibility for actions that make more sense to you.
+It may mean not waiting for your situation to change before adopting a new perspective.
+For example, when you feel more connected you communicate in a more positive mood state and make better choices.
+You and those around you will generate new insights and realisations.
+Give it a try.
+Take your first step into the domain of your Mood Managers and discover how to engage and energise your life by . . .

-- Facing Facts – to produce grounded assessments of your existing relationships with people and the situation.
-Maybe you have to change your way of being first to reveal your blind spots.
+- Facing Facts – to produce grounded assessments of yourself, your relationships with others and your situation.
+Maybe you need to explore your way of being and doing first to reveal your blind spots.

 - Exploring Possibilities – to realise new insights and consider alternative behaviours.
-Generate multiple perspectives and choose one that makes sense for you to practice.
+Generating multiple perspectives helps you get unstuck and find new options that make sense for you to practice.

 - Embracing Uncertainty – to accept paradox and ambiguity with humility and curiosity.
-Maybe it’s better to adapt to what emerges than to resent the uncontrollable.
+Maybe it’s better to accept what cannot be changed and adapt to what is emerging than to resent the inevitable.

-- Seeking Growth – to produce a new lifestyle needs a coherent story that enables you to thrive.
-New learning experiences offer you more distinctions to see what really matters to you.
+- Seeking Growth – to produce a new lifestyle and coherent story that enables you to thrive.
+New learning experiences offer you more distinctions to discover what really matters to you.

 Master Coach & Learning Mentor